 Intended audience: Understanding of Git and GitLab basics is required.

-Take back to work: Mastery of GitLab CI and the ability to use GitLab to speed up release cycles and improve quality.
+Take back to work: Mastery of GitLab CI/CD and the ability to use GitLab to speed up release cycles and improve quality.

 - Introduction: Origin of Continuous Integration at ThoughtWorks; widespread adoption; DevOps.

 - Architecture: GitLab, GitLab CI Multi Runner, ephemeral test environments.